 The acquisition of Vitamin Water by Coke in the year 2007 gave the latter an even stronger foothold in the Beverage industry.

 Another similar example is of the year 2002, the merger of Nextlink and Concentric.
 Both the firms were part of the same telecommunication industry.
 However, Netflix was into providing broadband services on optical fiber cable and wireless broadband.
-Whereas the other firm was into internet solutions for small and medium firms.
-This merger leads to the creation of an entity offering varying services to small and medium-size firms internet to broadband.
+At the same time, the other firm was into internet solutions for small and medium firms.
+This merger leads to the creation of an entity offering varying services to small and medium-sized firms, internet to broadband.

 Pros and Cons of Congeneric Merger

 These are the advantages of a concentric merger: